alexpareto/blog/_posts/2020-06-15-thundering-herds.markdown

 Using something like Redis or Memcached to solve this problem would look like the following:

-1. Attempt to get a key from the cache
+1. Attempt to get a key from the cache.
-2. If key is not there, then attempt to acquire a lock on the data with the Redis key as the lock name (one option here is to use a distributed lock with multiple servers)
+2. If key is not there, then attempt to acquire a lock on the data with the Redis key as the lock name (one option here is to use a distributed lock with multiple servers).
-3. If the lock is acquired, then recalculate the data and refill the cache
+3. If the lock is acquired, then recalculate the data and refill the cache.
 4. If the lock is not acquired, wait for the lock to be available again and check if the cache has been filled - if it has, another request has already done the recalculation!
 Return that data.

 A queue is another popular way to tackle this problem.